DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining: Experiment Results

+We use 61,290 firm-day stock news headlines from 2014 to 2024.
+Each model is prompted with: \texttt{``Classify this news headline as either good, or bad, or neutral for the stock price of company.
+Headline: \{headline\}''} and the response is mapped to $s_{i,t} \in \{+1, 0, -1\}$ for good, neutral, and bad.
+Following \citet{lopez2023can}, we estimate $r_{i,t+1} = \alpha_i + \delta_t + \beta\, s_{i,t} + \varepsilon_{i,t+1}$ with firm and date fixed effects and standard errors clustered by date, where $r_{i,t+1}$ is the next-day stock return. $\hat\beta\!\cdot\!\mathrm{SD}$ is the economic magnitude in basis points, the change in return per one-standard-deviation increase in the signal.
+We also form a daily equal-weighted long-short portfolio (long good, short bad). $\alpha_{\mathrm{FF5}}$ and $t(\alpha)$ are the daily alpha and $t$-statistic with respect to \citet{fama2015five}.
+The LH-B~$>$~LH-F columns indicate whether the $v_{2024}$ lookahead result (Panel~C) exceeds the lookahead-free result (Panel~A), comparing $\hat\beta\!\cdot\!\mathrm{SD}$ for the regression and the Sharpe ratio for the portfolio.

+\paragraph{Lookahead-bias-free models predict stock returns} Panel~A of Table~\ref{tab:stock-prediction} shows that lookahead-bias-free models earn positive and significant returns.
+Among base models, PIT-4B achieves $29.6$~bp per SD, slightly below the lookahead-biased Llama-2-7B ($35.3$~bp) but exceeding Gemma-3-4B ($26.9$~bp).
+Among instruct models, \textsc{DatedGPT}-instruct achieves $28.3$~bp, comparable to Llama-3.2-3B-Instruct ($29.5$~bp) and larger than Gemma-3-4B-it ($26.1$~bp), despite being 1.3B parameters with a strict temporal cutoff.
+These results show that lookahead-bias-free models are useful for applications such as news-based prediction.

+\paragraph{Lookahead bias inflates predictive performance} Comparing Panels~A and~C, the lookahead-biased models consistently outperform their lookahead-free counterparts: PIT-4B improves from $29.6$ to $32.7$~bp and from $3.37$ to $3.52$ in Sharpe; \textsc{DatedGPT}-instruct from $28.3$ to $33.0$~bp and $3.20$ to $3.65$; PIT-4B-FT from $5.9$ to $9.7$~bp and $0.86$ to $1.46$.
+ChronoGPT does not show this pattern, consistent with its weak overall performance.
+This improvement is unlikely driven by data quality: PIT's lookahead-free vintages show stable performance after 2014, and \textsc{DatedGPT} retrains from scratch on ${\sim}$100B tokens per vintage.

+To formally test this, Table~\ref{tab:lookahead-premium} decomposes the lookahead-biased signal into a lookahead-free component and a residual.
+Let $s^{f}_{i,t}$ denote the lookahead-free signal from vintage $y{-}1$ scoring year $y$ headlines, and $s^{b}_{i,t}$ the lookahead-biased signal from the family's latest vintage applied to all headlines.
+We write $s^{b} = s^{f} + (s^{b} - s^{f})$, where the residual $(s^{b} - s^{f})$ isolates the additional information available only to the lookahead-biased vintage.
+We then estimate $r_{i,t+1} = \alpha_i + \delta_t + \beta_1 s^{f} + \beta_2 (s^{b} - s^{f}) + \varepsilon$, where a positive and significant $\hat\beta_2$ indicates that the lookahead-biased vintage adds predictive content beyond the lookahead-free signal.
+Among base models, PIT-4B shows a large premium of $40.1$~bp ($t = 10.98$) and \textsc{DatedGPT}-base $7.7$~bp ($t = 3.13$).
+Among instruct models, \textsc{DatedGPT}-instruct yields $26.4$~bp ($t = 10.65$) and PIT-4B-FT $12.2$~bp ($t = 3.99$).
+ChronoGPT yields insignificant $\hat\beta_2$, consistent with its weak baseline performance.

-A clear trend reversal point is visible around the model's 2020 data cutoff, after which perplexity rises steadily.
-This pattern confirms that the model has not been exposed to textual patterns associated with post-cutoff events, validating the effectiveness of our temporal partitioning strategy.
-We observe this trend consistently across all cutoff years and provide more visualisations in the Appendix.
+\paragraph{Knowledge memorisation visualisation} To verify that each model's knowledge is bounded by its cutoff date, we adopt the perplexity-based probing method of \citet{cheng2024dated} and evaluate the \textsc{DatedGPT-base} series on quarterly news headlines of publicly listed companies~\citep{gao2025test}.
+Figure~\ref{fig:cutoff-vis} shows the results for \textsc{DatedGPT-base-2020}.
+A clear reversal appears around the model's 2020 data cutoff, after which perplexity rises steadily, confirming that the model has not been exposed to post-cutoff text.
+The same pattern holds across all cutoff years.